 - names, contact details and relationship to the child of any persons with whom the child normally lives - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above).
 We need to know that if the person(s) with parental responsibility is unable to collect their child, there is someone known to us who can collect the child and keep them safe until either the person(s) with parental responsibility is available or a more suitable arrangement is made.
-We need more than one emergency contact, so we have additional options to make contact with a responsible adult when there is a welfare and/or safeguarding concern - any relevant court order in place including those which affect any person's access to the child (e.g., Residence Order, Contact Order, Care Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - if the child is or has been subject to an Early Help Assessment (EHA) or Child In Need (CIN) processes - if the child is a Looked After Child (LAC) or previously looked after - name and contact details of the child's GP any other factors which may impact on the safety and welfare of the child
+We need more than one emergency contact, so we have additional options to make contact with a responsible adult when there is a welfare and/or safeguarding concern - any relevant court order in place including those which affect any person's access to the child (e.g., Residence Order, Contact Order, Care Order, Injunctions etc.)

+- if the child is or has been subject to a Child Protection Plan - if the child is or has been subject to an Early Help Assessment (EHA) or Child In Need (CIN) process - if the child is a Child in Care (LAC) or a child previously in care (PLAC) - name and contact details of the child's GP - any other factors which may impact on the safety and welfare of the child